olayasturias/dv-ros/dv_ros_tracker/README.md

 ### Motion Aware Tracker

-To enable the motion awareness the parameter `useMotionCompensation` flag is set to *true*.
+To enable the motion awareness the parameter `useMotionCompensation` is set to *true*.
 A `PoseStamped` topic indicating the position of the camera must be provided to the node.
 All the modes listed above support the motion compensation feature.